radiantearth/stac-api-spec/fragments/sort/README.md

 ## HTTP GET (or POST Form)

-When calling a relevant endpoint using GET (or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data)`, a single parameter `sortby` with a comma-separated list of item field names should be provided.
+When calling a relevant endpoint using GET (or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data)`, a single parameter `sortby` with a comma-separated list of item field names must be provided.
 The field names may be prefixed with either "+" for ascending, or "-" for descending.
 If no sign is provided before the field name, it will be assumed to be "+".